nathanpitman/categories_field.ft.ee_addon/README.md

 2. Move third\_party/nf\_categories\_field to expressionengine/third\_party
 3. Move themes/third\_party/nf\_categories\_field to expressionengine/themes
 4. Install the field type from the ExpressionEngine control panel
+5. Create a new custom field and select the 'Categories' field type

 Field Settings
 --------------